 The fix: Word processing templates are your friends—you don’t have to be a graphic design student to have a nicely designed resume.
 For those with the desire to learn or the know-how, consider using a program like InDesign to spruce up your resume.

 4. You don't know when to use a functional resume instead of a chronological resume.

 There might be some truth to the old adage you have to have experience to get experience, but there are other ways to land that entry-level job or internship if you’re lacking in a work history.
 As a college student, your resume is likely filled with short-term work that isn’t necessarily relevant to the career or position you’re pursuing, or you may not have any work experience at all.
 Enter: the functional resume.
-A functional resume or skills resume simply emphasizes your abilities over your experience, which can be helpful when trying to secure your first job or internship.
+A functional resume or skills resume simply emphasizes your abilities over your experience, which can be helpful when trying to secure your first job

 The fix: Use a functional resume to highlight what you’re capable of accomplishing and summarize your work experience at the end.